Does Derma Roller Work on Eyebrows? Can It Regrow Brows?

 15+ years specializing in hair disorders and cosmetic dermatology

-"Derma rolling for eyebrow growth can be effective for the right candidates—primarily those with dormant follicles from over-plucking or age-related thinning.
+"Derma rolling for eyebrow growth can be effective for the right candidates, mainly those with dormant follicles from over-plucking or age-related thinning.
 The key is conservative depth (0.5mm maximum) and realistic expectations.
-I've seen good results when combined with evidence-based serums like minoxidil or prescription bimatoprost.
+I've seen good results when combined with proven serums like minoxidil or prescription bimatoprost.

 However, the eyebrow area requires extreme caution due to thin skin and proximity to the eyes.
 Never use needles longer than 0.5mm at home, and stop immediately if you experience pain during rolling.